adamwan-nexplore/guidebook-nxp-hk/how-we-develop/scripting.md

 ### 3.2 Python

-    - Be avoid to use in Helmcharts as inline script
+    - Be avoid to use Python in Helmcharts as inline script
         - both use indentations
         - can be error prone
         - no syntax highlight and static analyzing on editors